National Society Development

 Photo: IFRC/Shourov Sobahan/Gennike Mayers

-The IFRC is currently partnering with the World Institute for Action Learning (WIAL) to help National Societies address important COVID-19 related issues, such as financial sustainability and governance.
-WIAL coaches can help your National Society come up with solutions.
+The IFRC is currently partnering with the World Institute for Action Learning (WIAL) to help National Societies address urgent and complex NSD related challenges.
+WIAL professional coaches can help your National Society come up with solutions for probono.
 Their ‘action learning’ approach involves leading teams through a process of:

 - Asking questions to clarify the exact nature of the problem